VirtusLab/scala-cli/website/docs/overview.md

 sidebar_position: 1
 ---

-The `scala-cli` CLI makes it easier to compile, run, test, and package Scala code.
+The Scala CLI makes it easier to compile, run, test, and package Scala code.

 It can:
 - [compile](./commands/compile.md) Scala code